Spartee/arcade-ai/examples/openai-agents-ts/README.md

 # OpenAI Agents + Arcade AI

 This TypeScript project demonstrates how to integrate [Arcade AI](https://docs.arcade.dev) with [OpenAI Agents](https://openai.github.io/openai-agents-js/) to create powerful AI agents that can interact with external services.
-Arcade provides access to a wide range of tools including Gmail, Slack, LinkedIn, and more through its Google toolkit and other integrations.
+Arcade provides access to a wide range of tools including Gmail, Slack, LinkedIn, and more through its Gmail toolkit and other integrations.

 The project showcases two approaches:

-- **Basic integration** (`src/index.ts`): Simple one-time execution with Google toolkit
+- **Basic integration** (`src/index.ts`): Simple one-time execution with Gmail toolkit
 - **Authorization handling** (`src/waitForCompletion.ts`): Manual authorization flow management

 For a list of all hosted tools and auth providers, see the [Arcade Integrations](https://docs.arcade.dev/toolkits) documentation.